kaiwolff/Eng88-Cyber-Course/Week_2/Python_collections_day1/README.md

 ### What are Data Collections

-- Data Collections are used to collect data, oddly enough
+- Data Collections are used to collect data
 - CRUD principle: Create, read, update, delete
 - Exceptions are tuples, which are immutable